 Speculations and rumours have surrounded the newer and the more advanced version of Magento for quite some time now.
-Even though it was quite talked of, the wait was becoming too long until Allan McGregor himself announced that the newer version of Magento- the Magento 2.0 would be worth the wait.
+Even though it was quite talked about, the wait seemed almost too long until Allan McGregor himself announced that the newer version – Magento 2.0 – would be worth the wait.

 And when the time passed, Magento 2 finally released on November 17th, 2015.
 Now as this wait has finally come to an end, let’s have a look at the benefits you get to reap over Magento 1 with the newer and better version.

 Magento 2.0 has been released and designed with an objective to increase profits.
 It does so by providing a much better UX.
-You get a more personalized look for the website with help of a systematic page builder.
-The check out process is now simpler and much easier for all customers.
+You get a more personalised look for the website with the help of a systematic page builder.
+The checkout process is now simpler and much easier for all customers.
 The customization process has been eased there is no need for any technical knowledge to use the drag-drop interface.